 Chris has published articles on world percussion for Global Music, Percussion Source, NY International and UK’s Straight No Chaser magazine.
 Over the years Chris has taught percussion and given workshops in the U.S, Japan and New Zealand and mentored young students in the New York Road Recovery music program.
 Chris served on the The Rolex Mentor and Protégé Arts Initiative and is a member of NARIP (National Association of Record Industry Professionals) and a voting member of the Recording Academy (The National Academy of Recording Arts And Sciences) (NARAS), which presents the Grammy Awards.

-ENGINEER, SONGWRITER/ARTIST-IN-RESIDENCE, NINA CREESE
+CHIEF ENGINEER, SONGWRITER/ARTIST-IN-RESIDENCE, NINA CREESE

 Nina Creese is an award-winning producer/engineer and singer/songwriter, placing runner-up in the recent iWrite Songwriters Competition in NYC and her latest single has received placement in the Showtime Series: “The Chi”.

 Prior to her role in Music Works, Nina “earned her chops” growing up around the music scene in Brooklyn, NY and working in many of Brooklyn’s leading music studios.
 She has been on the cutting edge of hip hop, rap, and R&B engineering since 2003.

 As she brings experience and expertise from both sides of the microphone, Nina’s passion is to identify, nurture, mentor, and develop emerging artist’s style and sound, performance and career trajectory.